napari/docs/docs/howtos/layers/surface.md

     mode of the layer and supports panning and zooming.
 Press the `1` key when the layer is selected to use this mode.
   * Transform - ![image: Transform](../../images/transform-tool.png) enables you to
     rotate, scale, or translate the layer.
-To reset the transformation, you can Option/Alt-click the transform button (a confirmation dialog will open to confirm the reset).
+Note: at present this feature is limited to 2D viewer display mode.
+To reset the transformation, you can
+    Option/Alt-click the transform button (a confirmation dialog will open to confirm the reset).
 Press the `2` key when the layer is selected to use this mode.
 * **Controls**